 Last week, Digiday published a piece saying that ‘bid caching’ is a “symptom” of adtech commoditization.

 It is a fact that adtech vendors are struggling to stand out from the crowd as everyone literally has the same core technology and offer more or less similar product features.
 Besides, the growth of header bidding and open-source wrappers have further blurred the line between the independent SSPs.

 DSPs and Ad Exchanges can also lose their market share with the commoditization.
 In order to stay strong, ad tech vendors have started to tweak the auction dynamics.
 The worst part is, they can’t be open about it.
 As you have guessed, a rival can imitate the features in no time.

 So, What’s the way out?

 The problem might be severe in the near future as there will more tech vendors offering the same solutions.
 So, how can we end the issue?
 Our bet is on,

 Supply Path Optimization – It is not a brand new approach.
 In fact, third parties have even started offering supply path optimization as a service like viewability.
 And, we firmly believe authentic adtech vendors will have their place in the supply chain [after the cleanup], not just because of the technology, but because of the expertise of the team.
 Product features can be the same, but not the experiences.

 Ad tech Consolidation – We all love to avoid extra work as much as we can.
 And, publishers would kill to avoid any extra work.
 So, adtech vendors who can offer self-serve, all-in-one solutions for the sell-side can hold their ground.

 In the adtech, publishers were held responsible for many problems in the supply chain.
 This includes brand safety and data protection.
 We agree that publishers need to embrace certain strategies to ensure the protection of consumer data and maintain a brand-safe environment.
-However, it isn’t a responsibility of the publishers alone.
+However, it isn’t the responsibility of the publishers alone.
 We all are in the equation.